rationalpointofview/rpov/_posts/2016-08-25-mental-model-engineeringbreak-point.md

 ## Conditions:

-Analyse the Systems critical path, is it muplicative system or additive system by nature ?
+Analyze the Systems critical path, is it multiplicative system or additive system by nature ?

+if the system is a multiplicative one, enlarge the input by 10x or 100x and try to find out where it will break. thats the break point.

 ## Predictions: